zxinsunshine/NinePatchKit/README.md

 * parse png's binary data to get its chunk data
 * slice image according its npTc chunk, then draw them in rule
-* NinePathImageView has its contentView like UITableViewCell, where you can place any UI object
+* NinePatchImageView has its contentView like UITableViewCell, where you can place any UI object
 * support flip horizontally and vertically
 * support muliple platform